Mazotis/Homeserver/README.md

 - Decora Leviton switches (all switches that are accessible via the MyLeviton app)
 - Generic ON/OFF devices (devices that can be turned ON, OFF or restarted using a sh/bash command.
 Includes TVs with cec-client commands, HTPCs with wakeonlan commands, IR Devices with LIRC irsend commands and everything else.
 TIP - Group or subgroup them together with a similar name (for example SUBGROUP = livingroom) and call "./playclient.py --on --subgroup livingroom" to turn them all ON simultaneously)
 - Meross smart switches MSS110, MSS210, MSS310 and MSS425E (ON/OFF functions - via the Meross cloud app)
+- Input devices (arduinos, esp8266 and other wifi-enable boards) to link various sensors to the Lightserver setup

 ## Requirements